lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 #1.
 Download the Package

 ##Download OS and Installation files
-LiCO support CentOS 6.5/6.8 and RedHat 6.5/6.8.
+LiCO supports CentOS 6.5/6.8 and RedHat 6.5/6.8.
 If required system is CentOS, please download both CentOS-*-DVD1.iso ( for head node installation) and CentOS-*-DVD.iso ( for LiCO yum source)  from team's FTP.

 >**System Package URL**
 >